camunda/camunda-docs/docs/self-managed/backup-restore/zeebe-backup-and-restore.md

 The same configuration must be provided to all brokers in a cluster.

-#### Backup Compression
+#### Backup compression

-Backups can be quite large, depending on your usage of Zeebe.
+Backups can be large depending on your usage of Zeebe.
 To reduce S3 storage costs and upload times, you can enable backup compression.

-Zeebe compresses backup data just before uploading to S3 and buffers the compressed files in a temporary directory.
+Zeebe compresses backup data immediately before uploading to S3 and buffers the compressed files in a temporary directory.
 Compression and buffering of compressed files can have a negative effect if Zeebe is heavily resource constrained.

 You can enable compression by specifying a compression algorithm to use.
 We recommend using [zstd] as it provides a good trade off between compression ratio and resource usage.

-More compression algorithms are available, check [commons-compress] for a full list.
+More compression algorithms are available; check [commons-compress] for a full list.

 ```yaml
 zeebe: